About Vein Disorders

 When you come to us, you will complete a patient medical history form.
-A medical doctor specializing in phlebology, the medical study of varicose veins, will examine you and answer your questions.
-Your circulation will be tested with a non-invasive ultrasound and an individualized treatment plan will be developed for you.
-You will also meet with our office manager to review your insurance benefits.
+A medical professional specializing in phlebology, the medical study of varicose veins, will examine you and answer your questions.
+Further non-invasive ultrasound testing will be ordered as indicated and an individualized treatment plan will be developed for you.
+You will also meet with our office team to review your insurance benefits.

 What is endovenous laser treatment (ELT)?

 Endovenous laser treatment (ELT) is a FDA-approved, minimally invasive laser treatment that requires no hospitalization and no complicated surgery.
 The entire procedure, start to finish, takes about one hour and causes minimal discomfort.
 Performed under ultrasound guidance, ELT uses laser energy to treat varicose veins by closing off the vein, preventing it from flowing in the wrong direction down the leg.
 Your body then naturally uses a multitude of other healthy veins to return blood to the heart.

 Can I use my Flex Spending Account (FSA) to pay for my vein treatment?

 FSAs are a valuable benefit to help pay for medical expenses.
 Reimbursable FSA expenses cover a variety of health-related treatments including many treatments for vein disorders, such as varicose veins and venous leg ulcers.
 Check with your plan’s administrator for your specific coverage options.